JannikHv/twigger/README.md

 Twigger ist a simple static site generator using Twig and SCSS.

+## Motivation

+My problem building a simple static HTML website was that...

+- ...
+I don't want to have redundant HTML
+  - so Twigger uses Twig that can include Twig components.
+- ...
+I don't want to write plain CSS
+  - so Twigger used SCSS, that is compiled and compressed to CSS by default.
+- ...
+I don't want to have bloated JavaScript files
+  - so Twigger automatically minifies JavaScript by default.

 ## Commands

 | Command / Arguments | Description                       |